Why do couples want to choose the gender of a baby?

 These are two major reasons that couples may wish to pursue Gender Selection.
 The first is to prevent transmission of sex-linked genetic conditions, when a specific test for the condition is not available.
 This medically-based rationale is acceptable to most.
 However, most sex-linked diseases now have specific tests available which allow Preimplantation Genetic Diagnosis to avoid having a child affected with the disease itself, regardless of the child’s gender, rather than just attempting to avoid the disease based on gender of the offspring alone.

 The second reason is a social one, to provide parents with a child of the preferred sex.
 We allow couples to specify sex and pursue “family balancing” after they have had at least one child of the opposite sex and have fully discussed with us the pros and cons as well as the risks and benefits of such an approach.

-We do not recommend Gender Selection for a couple’s first pregnancy, but if you have one or more boys and would like to try for a girl (or the other way around) there is only one option currently available in the USA.
+We do not recommend Gender Selection.
+We are always looking for the healthiest embryo to implant, especially for a couple’s first pregnancy.
+Gender Identification is part of the information we gather while determining the health and viability of each embryo.
+If you have one or more boys and would like to try for a girl (or the other way around) there is only one option currently available in the USA.
+If you undergo IVF and have healthy, viable embryos of both genders, you may have the option to implant the embryo of your choice.
 All eggs are female – it is the man’s individual sperm which determine the gender of a baby.